TelecomixSyria/ii-bot/README.md

 ## Hack
 The most simple is to add handlers to `irc_handlers.sh` to elaborate the bot's behavior and make it do more things.

 Corrections and bugfixes on existing code will probably be merged.
 New features (like bot functionnalities) will only be merged if they are relevant in the case of ii-bot running on wnh.me.
-This is of course totally subject to randon and arbitrary change.
+This is of course totally subject to random and arbitrary changes.
 But you're free to clone the repo and do whatever you like with it anyway.